Part of the Accessibility audit

 What are landmark regions?

-Landmark regions are HTML elements that mark major sections of a page: main (primary content), nav (navigation), header (page banner), and footer (page footer).
-Screen readers use them to let users jump between sections quickly.
+Landmark regions are HTML tags that mark major sections of a page: main (core content), nav (links), header (page banner), and footer (page footer).
+Screen readers use them to let users jump between sections fast.

 Do I need all four landmarks on every page?

-The main landmark is the most important.
+The main landmark is the most key.
 Without it, screen reader users cannot skip to the content.
-Nav, header, and footer add more navigation points.
-Use all four for the best experience, but main alone makes a big difference.
+Nav, header, and footer add more nav points.
+Use all four for the best result, but main alone makes a big change.

 Can I use ARIA roles instead of semantic elements?

-Yes. role='main' is equivalent to the main element.
-But semantic HTML elements are preferred because they are cleaner and carry the same meaning without extra attributes.
+Yes. role='main' is the same as the main tag.
+But HTML tags are preferred since they are cleaner and carry the same meaning with no extra fields.

 Can I check landmarks without signing up?

 Yes.
-The free audit checks for landmark regions in a full seven-category scan.
+The free audit checks for landmark regions in a full seven-part scan.
 No signup needed.

 Check your page landmarks now